BardicDefense/purple-hack/README.md

 Strongholds and domains are as in OSE Advanced, with clarifications and detailed procedures as in [ACKS](https://alexmooney.github.io/ACKS_SRD/Chapter07.html#strongholds-and-domains).

+## Suffocation

+A character can survive for up to 1 round (10 seconds) per point of Constitution before suffocating to death.
+For example, a character with Constitution 12 can survive without breath for at most 2 minutes.
+After this time limit, the character is knocked unconscious and must make a saving throw as per the rules about [Death](#death).

 ## Swimming

 All characters can swim, barring an unusual background.
 Assuming no current, a land-dweller swims at half their combat speed, and can do so for hours equal to 1/4 their Con score (3/4 speed and 1/2 Con with the Swimming skill); round down.

-If lightly encumbered, halve the amount of time a character can swim.
-Higher encumbrance (or wearing medium or heavy armour) causes one to sink and begin to drown if in deep enough water (see [Fatigue](#fatigue)).
+Attempting to swim while wearing armour is extremely dangerous.
+Characters must make a strength check to avoid going under, modified as follows:

+- **Light armour** or **Speed 30 due to encumbrance**: Daunting (11+)
+- **Medium armour** or **Speed 20 due to encumbrance**: Very Hard (17+)
+- **Heavy armour** or **Speed 10 due to encumbrance**: Heroic (20+)
+- **Rough waters**: one tier harder

 ## Trap Detection